pwillard/CBASIC/README.md

 Note: You can play around with the formatting and fonts used by modifying the YAML file in the `resources` folder.

+Also, At this point... all the text is there... but there are some spelling a layout issues that need tweaking.

 Pete